dave-sommerville/eternal-september-labs/Development/3SCRIPTs3BOTs/README.md

 ![3SCRIPTs3BOTs Banner](https://dave-sommerville.github.io/ds-code-releases/img/Gemini_Generated_robots.png)

 The premise is simple enough.
 Three different examples of game AI written in three different programming languages.
-This is a part of my journey in learning more about AI.
-While ultimately I'm looking to create a customized AI agent with an LLM, I first wanted to hone my basics skills first.
+I undertook this project to further deepen my understanding of AI, while ultimately I'm looking to create a customized agent with an LLM.
 Each game presented a unique and engaging challenge.
 I've included links to and break downs of each bot below.

 ### Name: Connect Four